View Student Opportunities

 The Lamar Dodd School of Art Flat Lab, launched in spring of 2018, accommodates the large-format printing needs of our creative faculty, staff and students.

-The Object Lab at Lamar Dodd School of Art is a digital design and fabrication output space available as a campus-wide resource to support students in creative making and innovative use of tools and technology.
-This experimental space helps push boundaries between digital and physical media.
+The Object Lab at Lamar Dodd School of Art is a digital design and fabrication output space available exclusively to School of Art students, faculty, and staff for the purpose of creative practice and academic research.

 Housed in the Lamar Dodd School of Art Main Building on east campus and the Broad Street complex on north campus the Painting and Drawing area occupy over 17,500 sq. ft. of floor space.
 Nearly all of our studios offer natural lighting and excellent ventilation.